TheTardes/Binding/readme.txt

 Concept and Inspiration

 The concept of Equilibrium was inspired by the idea that design is a balance of diverse forces:
-	1. Structure is order and stability (Modernist Grid).
+	- Structure is order and stability (Modernist Grid).
-	2. Simplicity is clarity and focus (Towards a Complex Simplicity).
+	- Simplicity is clarity and focus (Towards a Complex Simplicity).
-	3. Chaos is energy and creativity (Cult of the Ugly).
+	- Chaos is energy and creativity (Cult of the Ugly).

 I chose this concept to explore how these elements coexist and influence each other in design, pushing beyond traditional boundaries to create something dynamic and meaningful.
 This project represents my interpretation of design as a balance of  many things.

+Resources:

+Modernist Grid
+“Modernist Grid.”
+Reading Design.
+Available at: https://www.readingdesign.org/modernist-grid

+Towards a Complex Simplicity
+Bierut, Michael.
+“Towards a Complex Simplicity.”
+Eye Magazine.
+Available at: https://www.eyemagazine.com/feature/article/towards-a-complex-simplicity

+Cult of the Ugly
+Poynor, Rick.
+“Cult of the Ugly.”
+Eye Magazine.
+Available at: https://www.eyemagazine.com/feature/article/cult-of-the-ugly